 Most retirement planners recommend you put your savings somewhere they can generate $40,000 a year.
 This means you need about $1.18 million to support a 30-year retirement (retiring at 65 and living until 95).
 This is calculated by using average returns of 6 percent and inflation at 2.5 percent.
-This is a hypothetical example only and does not represent an actual investment or investment strategy.
 Once you have a good idea of what you will need to retire on, you need to figure out where the money will come from, so you can determine how big your savings need to be to generate enough income.
 Investing can help.
 Talk to your retirement planner to ensure your money is working for you.

 What can I do today?

 Even if you haven’t yet saved enough for your retirement, all is not lost.
 Start saving now.
 Again, work with your retirement or financial planner to see what you can do right away.
 It may be as simple as putting more money into your 401K or adding more to your savings each month.
 If you start saving for retirement today, you will be on the right path.
 Over time, you can increase the amount you are saving, helping you reach the amount you need to be financially secure in retirement.

 If you are ready to get serious about retirement, contact us at One Strategic Capital Inc today.
 We can help answer all of your questions.